 Electrochemotherapy should not be used if the patient is allergic to the chemotherapy drug or has a severe bleeding disorder.

 Electrochemotherapy can also be used for internal tumours if they are accessible, e.g. via laparoscopy or endoscopy.
 Electrochemotherapy is not usually recommended for rapidly enlarging non-cutaneous tumours.

 Electrochemotherapy only works on the tumours that have been treated with the electrical pulses.
 It is not effective for distant metastases, which must be treated by other means.

-The drug dose is lower than for usual chemotherapy.
-This is possible because the electrical pulses make bleomycin and cisplatin more active, thus enabling a very high concentration to be delivered to the tumour with very little drug entering the general circulation.
+The drug dose is lower than for usual chemotherapy because the electrical pulses make bleomycin and cisplatin more active, thus enabling a very high concentration to be delivered to a tumour with very little drug entering the general circulation.
 Lower doses are safer and better tolerated than standard chemotherapy.

 Images supplied by IGEA S.p.A. – Oncology Division

-As it is painful, anaesthesia is necessary during electrochemotherapy.
-This is usually local anaesthetic, given by injection into the tumours.
+As it is painful, anaesthesia is necessary during electrochemotherapy, usually local anaesthetic, given by injection into the tumours.
 Sedation and analgesic medications may also be required.
-If there are multiple lesions to be treated, general anaesthesia may be necessary and treatment is delivered while the patient is unconscious.
+If there are multiple lesions to be treated, general anaesthesia may be necessary, and treatment is delivered while the patient is unconscious.

-In most cases, the chemotherapy drug (bleomycin or cisplatin) is delivered by injection into each tumour, after cleaning the skin with an antiseptic.
-This is immediately followed by electrical pulses.
+In most cases, the chemotherapy drug (bleomycin or cisplatin) is delivered by injection into each tumour, after cleaning the skin with an antiseptic and is immediately followed by electrical pulses.
 If there are large or multiple tumours, bleomycin may be delivered intravenously, followed 10 minutes later by electrical pulses.